Traveling with food allergies requires planning, but with the right system, it can be safe and enjoyable.

 - A simple, polite note: “Please prepare using clean gloves, utensils, and cookware to avoid cross-contact.”

-Handing over a card is quick, clear, and professional — and it helps protect your child when verbal instructions might get lost in the shuffle.
+Handing over a card is quick, clear, and professional and it helps protect your child when verbal instructions might get lost in the shuffle.

 Even at the safest resort, I pack an emergency snack bag.

-Granola bars, cheese sticks, crackers, fruit, allergy-friendly treats — enough to cover a few meals if something goes sideways.
+Granola bars, cheese sticks, crackers, fruit, allergy-friendly treats.
+Enough to cover a few meals if something goes sideways.

 It’s like an insurance policy for your peace of mind.

-8. Say Thank You (Loudly and Often)
+Say Thank You (Loudly and Often)

 If you find a place that really gets it, thank the staff.

-Positive feedback encourages them to keep going — and helps other allergy families find them, too.
+Tell the chef, write a glowing review, tag them in a social media post.
+Positive feedback encourages them to keep going and helps other allergy families find them, too.

 Final Thoughts